-Celeste De Luna is an artist/printmaker originally from the lower Rio Grande Valley of South Texas and now living in San Antonio, Texas.
+Celeste De Luna is a teacher, educator, an artist/printmaker originally from the lower Rio Grande Valley of South Texas and now living in San Antonio, Texas.
 She is a self-taught printmaker whose work includes large-scale woodcut prints and fabric installation.
-“A true daughter of the borderlands, her art celebrates the quotidian and the exceptional on the border,” writes indigenous studies professor Inés Hernández-Ávila.
-Celeste has been awarded residencies, fellowships, & grants from Vermont Studio Center, Artplace America, a Blade of Grass, Santa Fe Art Institute Artist Residency and was recently a visiting artist at University of Nebraska Omaha in 2022.
-Celeste teaches art and Mexican-American Studies at Northwest Vista College.
+Celeste has been awarded residencies, fellowships, & grants from Vermont Studio Center, Artplace America, a Blade of Grass, Santa Fe Art Institute Artist Residency and recently showed her work in Vancouver, Canada.
+Celeste teaches art at Northwest Vista College.

 My work documents individual and collective experiences in my physical/spiritual/psychic environment.
 I explore the complexity of relationships and power dynamics between people, animals, domestic spaces, and landscape.
 That landscape and environment is Texas, Tejas, a border space, known by many names.
 I use futuristic imagery inspired by nature, cultural experiences and science fiction.
 I work from embodied experiences related to ADD, disassociation, and caregiving.
 This landscape, infrastructure, and society has deeply impacted how I move through different environments.
 My work documents this impact, showing a need to escape, feminist and border issues, and my concerns about the environment and future.